Your AI chatbot quoted a refund policy that does not exist. Now you have to honor it.

 Tiered refund and escalation policies

 Define exactly what your support agent can authorize, what requires approval, and what must be escalated to a human.
-These are the policies that would have prevented the Air Canada incident and the $8,900 flagged-account scenario on Veto's homepage.
+These are the policy patterns that catch fabricated commitments and flagged-account refunds before they reach a customer.

 policies: